-He’d altered his route home to take him past a clinic when it had become obvious that this new hobby or fixation of Sanosuke’s was not going to relent for a while, and the boy had timed things well enough this evening that it was only a short walk there with the extra weight.
+He’d altered his route home to take him past a clinic when it had become obvious that this new hobby or fixation of Sanosuke’s would not relent for a while, and the young man had timed things well enough this evening that it was only a short walk there with the extra weight.

 “Again, Fujita-san?” asked the doctor in a despairing tone as the officer entered.